Makerfabs/Makerfabs_FAQ/MakePython/readme.md

 # Overview

-Described how to develop ESP32 under the Arduino IDE.
+Described how to develop ESP32 under the uPyCraft IDE.
 For MakePython and ESP32 serial.

 Includes: